NOPping/gstack/README.rst

 Create a cached parameters file for gcutil:

-- Make a flagile, something like ``~/.gcutil_params``
+- Make a flagfile to store required flags, something like ``~/.gcutil_params``

-- Insert required flags to ease usage.
-Something like:
+- An example of what to put in here would be:

     `--auth_local_webserver`